Oma | Financial Chat Bot

 Meet the Bot

-Introducing Oma — She's warm, she's firm, and she remembers every single thing you said your goal was.
+Introducing Oma — She's warm, she's firm, and she remembers every single thing about your goal

-Introducing Oma — She's warm, she's firm, and she remembers every single thing you said your goal was.
+Introducing Oma — She's warm, she's firm, and she remembers every single thing about your goal

 The bot is designed around one archetype: the mom who loves you enough to tell you the truth.
 She celebrates real wins, gives practical alternatives, and holds her position when you try to argue.
 Her tone isn't punishment — it's investment.